Parenting Cost News

 Frequently Asked Questions

-Trump Accounts (also referred to as Section 530A accounts) are federally created investment accounts for children under 18, designed to help families start saving early for their child’s future.
-Families can also learn more directly through the official Trump Accounts website, which outlines program details and updates.
+Trump Accounts (officially a 530A IRA) are federally created investment accounts for children under 18, designed to help families start saving early for their child’s future.
+They Families can also learn more directly through the official Trump Accounts website, which outlines program details and updates.

-Before the full rollout, the government introduced a pilot program tied to a Treasury-funded $1,000 seed contribution.
-This pilot program applies to children born between January 1, 2025, and December 31, 2028, but they must also meet the standard eligibility criteria.
+The government introduced a pilot program that gives a $1,000 seed contribution to children born between January 1, 2025, and December 31, 2028.

 To qualify for the pilot program contribution, a child must: